SkygearIO/features/features/285-design-webhooks/design.md

 }
 ```

+Web-hook handler can request mutations, see [mutation section](#mutations) for details.

 The time spent in a BEFORE event delivery must not exceed 5 seconds, otherwise
 would be considered a failed delivery.
-This timeout can be configured in app
-config.
-Also, the total time spent in all deliveries of the event must not
+Also, the total time spent in all
-exceed 10 seconds, otherwise the operation would be considered failed.
+deliveries of the event must not exceed 10 seconds, otherwise the operation
+would be considered failed.
+Both timeout are configurable in app config.

 BEFORE events would not be persisted and their failed deliveries would not be
 retried.